-The Secondary (Middle & High School) Master of Arts in Teaching (MAT) is a cohorted, full time program that meets from June in the first year through July in the second year, leading to the MAT degree and the initial Massachusetts teaching license for those in Biology, Chemistry, English, History, or Physics.
+The Secondary (Middle & High School) Master of Arts in Teaching (MAT) is a cohorted, full time program that meets from June in the first year through July in the second year, leading to the MAT degree and the initial Massachusetts teaching license for those in Biology, Chemistry, Chinese, English, History, Math, or Physics.
 There is also an MAT – Bible/Tanakh.

 The program is structured as follows:

 - Secondary MAT students further their knowledge of their specific subject matter in four Brandeis courses, while also learning about pedagogy and practice with Brandeis professors and master teachers in our affiliated secondary schools.

 - Five essential questions provide the framework for our education courses: